Save Cook Children's Health Plan

 Children in Jeopardy: MJ's Story

 MJ is one of the more than 8,000 medically fragile children covered under Texas' STAR Kids program by Cook Children's Health Plan.
-While his health care coverage is not yet impacted by HHSC's decision, his story illustrates the important role Cook Children's Health Plan plays in the lives of its Members and their families.
-More importantly, if CCHP loses the STAR Medicaid and CHIP contracts, the future of the STAR Kids program at CCHP could become uncertain.
+His story illustrates the important role Cook Children's Health Plan plays in the lives of its Members and their families.

 In the media